-Potential impacts to the Foothill yellow-legged frog FYLF (SCT) would be associated with vegetation removal within upland habitat for equipment access, foot paths, seismic surveys, and bore holes.
+Potential impacts to the foothill yellow-legged frog FYLF (SCT) would be associated with vegetation removal within upland habitat for equipment access, foot paths, seismic surveys, and bore holes.
 Work would occur in the fall and winter, outside of the breeding season for the FYLF (spring), and no work would occur within aquatic breeding habitat.

 Based on distance to aquatic habitat, most of the seismic lines, bore hole locations, access roads, and foot paths provide low- to medium-quality potential upland habitat for FYLF.
 Locations that may provide higher-quality habitat for FYLF, based on their proximity to streams, wetlands, and the vegetation communities present, include: B-24, SL 16, SL 9, and sections of the access road along the Coastal Trail.
 At B-24, no vegetation removal is proposed.
 At SL 16 and SL 9, work would be conducted on foot and no ground disturbance would occur.
-Access along higher-quality habitat of the Coastal Trail would be limited to the track drill rig; there would be no grading at any of these higher-quality habitat locations.
-Furthermore, initial vegetation trimming/removal and grading at each location would take approximately 1-2 days, and work at each location is anticipated to be approximately 1-2 weeks.
+Access along higher-quality habitat of the Coastal Trail would be limited to foot traffic.
+Furthermore, initial vegetation trimming/removal at each